montoyamoraga/tiny-trainable-instruments/docs/markdown.md

-# Markdown guide
+# Markdown

+The documentation of this project is written using Markdown, including this document!

 Markdown is a lightweight markup language with simple, intuitive syntax.
 Aside from a few key differences, it is largely the same as plaintext.
-This markdown guide is itself written using markdown!

 This guide is heavily based off of the [GitHub Markdown Guide](https://guides.github.com/features/mastering-markdown/).

 ## Headers
 To create a header, place a `#` before the header text.
 You can include from one `#` to six `######`, which progressively makes the text smaller.
-For example the header to this section is written as `## Headers`, and the header to this guide is `# Markdown Guide`!
+For example the header to this section is written as `## Headers`, and the header to this guide is `# Markdown`!

 ## Text